Guestbook quotes to come — Chalet Pearl is under new ownership from winter 2015/16.

 Bond villainesque.
 Chalet Pearl was built just a few years ago using reclaimed timbers and old stone, but it has introduced dazzling modern features and furnishings such as underfloor heating which extends outside to the driveway, Bose surround sound, a lift, a bar and a gym.
 The bathrooms are slate and chrome, the kitchen gleams with stainless steel and granite and is very well-equipped, and there is fabulous lighting throughout.
 There are cosy corners with chocolate leather sofas and sheepskin throws as well as over-sized cow hides and statement designer chairs.
 The overall impression is of space — this chalet is 400 sq m — and style and general gorgeousness.

 There are four large en suite bedrooms in this luxury ski chalet, including a huge master bedroom (with large desk, chaise longue and French windows), and one twin/double bedroom.
 The master bedroom bathroom has his and hers sinks and an enormous rain shower.
 Every en suite bedroom is spacious, with plenty of room for ski clobber and bags, and all have showers, sinks and dressing areas.
 Only the master has its own loo – the others share a loo in the corridor and there is an additional one on the floor below.
+The twin room is perfect for little ones — it has no en suite and is smaller than the other rooms.

 The chalet is available as a self-catered chalet but catering can be organized and it can be totally flexible – you can have a chef for the week if you wish, or just hire one in for one night.
 The kitchen is, once again, huge and well appointed with state-of-the-art Miele appliances.
 It includes a spacious breakfast bar, which serves as a second dining area.
 A supermarket and bakery are within walking distance as is the excellent Le Bouquetin restaurant and others in the centre of Champagny.